protofire/solhint/docs/rules/gas-consumption/gas-named-return-values.md

 Enforce the return values of a function to be named

 ## Options
 This rule accepts a string option of rule severity.
 Must be one of "error", "warn", "off".
-Default to warn.
+Defaults to warn.

 ### Example Config
 ```json